André Jagendorf: Personal life

-André Tridon Jagendorf was born on October 21, 1926 in New York City to Moritz Adolph Jagendorf and Sophie Sheba (Sokolsky) Jagendorf.
+Jagendorf was born on October 21, 1926, in New York City to Moritz Adolph Jagendorf and Sophie Sheba (Sokolsky) Jagendorf.
 He married Jean Elizabeth Whitenack on June 12, 1952.
 They had three children Suzanne, Judith and Daniel (deceased January 2014); 8 grandchildren; and 9 great grandchildren.
 André Jagendorf died on March 13, 2017.

 University life

-André Jagendorf graduated from Cornell University where he was strongly influenced by Loren Petry who taught General Botany.
+André Jagendorf graduated from Cornell University, where he was strongly influenced by Loren Petry, who taught General Botany.
 He earned his PhD in 1951 at Yale University under David Bonner.
 André then went to UCLA, where he was awarded a Merck Postdoctoral fellowship and spent what he called "the happiest years of my life" working with Sam Wildman.
-Jagendorf became an Assistant professor at Johns Hopkins University in 1953, as Associate professor in 1958, and a Full professor in 1966.
-Jagendorf then returned to Cornell University as Professor of Plant Physiology, and in 1981 became the Liberty Hyde Baily Professor.
+Jagendorf became an assistant professor at Johns Hopkins University in 1953, as associate professor in 1958, and a full professor in 1966.
+Jagendorf then returned to Cornell University as professor of plant physiology, and in 1981 became the Liberty Hyde Baily Professor.
 Since 1997 Jagendorf has been the Liberty Hyde Bailey Professor Emeritus in the Department of Plant Biology and was actively doing research and mentoring young scientists until days before his death.